RobertWSON/vue-learning/README.md

 ---

 ## Future Enhancements
-- Add authentication using Firebase.
-- Implement responsive design for better mobile useability.
+- Implement responsive design for mobile useability.
+- Integrate Axios for connecting front-end with back-end.
+- Use Firebase for authentication (login and logout) and managing cart items.
-- Deploy application using Render.
+- Deploy Vue application using Render.

 ---